Florida v. Jardines: Previous dog-sniff cases

-Consistent with previous rulings, the Court again maintained that an individual has no reasonable expectation of privacy while on public property, and that a dog sniff, being sui generis, revealed only information about contraband which nobody has the right to possess.
+Consistent with previous rulings, the Court again maintained that an individual has no reasonable expectation of privacy while on public property, and that a dog sniff reveals only information about contraband.

 Other relevant cases

-The Florida Supreme Court reviewed two additional U.S. Supreme Court cases related to the instant case, the first being United States v.
-Jacobsen (1984).
-In Jacobsen, the Supreme Court answered the question of whether police could temporarily seize and inspect a package without probable cause, because it had been damaged in transit and had white powder spilling from it.
-Subjecting a small portion of the powder to a field test for cocaine, it tested positive.
+The Supreme Court of Florida reviewed two additional Supreme Court cases related to the instant case.
+In United States v.
+Jacobsen (1984), the Court answered the question of whether police could temporarily seize and inspect a package without probable cause, because it had been damaged in transit and had white powder spilling from within that was found to be cocaine.
 Again, it was considered not to be a search under the Fourth Amendment:

 The other related case was Kyllo v.
-United States (2001).
-In Kyllo, police had used a thermal imaging device from a public vantage point so as to monitor the radiation of heat from a person's home – enabling them to identify the tell-tale heat signature from the lights that were used in a home marijuana grow operation.
+United States (2001), in which police had used a thermal-imaging device from a public vantage point to monitor the radiation of heat from a person's home, enabling them to identify the telltale heat signature from the lights used in the process of growing marijuana.
 The Court held that this use of "advanced technology" to learn private details about the inside of a person's home without a warrant was unconstitutional.
 The Court's decision on Caballes a few years later called into question certain aspects of Kyllo, but Justice Stevens distinguished Caballes from Kyllo in this passage:

 Dog sniff at a private residence

-In its analysis of the above cases, the Florida Supreme Court drew a clear distinction with respect to a dog sniff test that was not conducted against a vehicle, but against a private residence:
+In its analysis of these cases, the Supreme Court of Florida drew a clear distinction with respect to a dog-sniff test that was not conducted against a vehicle, but against a private residence:

-In a separate concurrence, joined by two justices from the Florida Supreme Court, Judge Lewis went a step further:
+In a separate concurrence, joined by two other justices, Judge Lewis went a step further:

-U.S. Supreme Court
+Supreme Court of the United States

 Questions presented

-On October 26, 2011, Florida petitioned the U.S. Supreme Court for a writ of certiorari, which was granted on January 6, 2012.
+On October 26, 2011, Florida petitioned the Supreme Court of the United States for a writ of certiorari, which was granted on January 6, 2012.
 The petition included the following questions of law: